HiDoYa/scripts/README.md

 `git-setup.sh` is required to ensure the write git user will be used for this repository.

 - bootstrap (Initialize mac system)
-- cattle (Keeps track of software packages for easy installation)
 - cmds (Shows description for custom bash functions/aliases)
 - dotfiles (Saving dotfiles for git, tmux, vim, zsh)
 - gp-backup (Automate backing up media from my phone and compress it)